Karahan Tepe

+Karahan Tepe is a Pre-Pottery Neolithic archaeological site in Şanlıurfa, Turkey.
+The site is in the same geographical region as Göbekli Tepe and archaeologists have also uncovered T-shaped stelae there and believe that the sites are related.
+Additionally, the site may be the earliest known human village, predating the construction of Göbekli Tepe by several centuries, dating to between 10,000 and 9500 BCE.

 The site is located near Yağmurlu and roughly 46 kilometers east of Göbekli Tepe, which is often called its sister site.
-It is part of the Göbeklitepe Culture and Karahantepe Excavations project.
+It was discovered in 1997 by Bahattin Celik (University of Harran).
+It is part of the Göbekli tepe Culture and Karahan tepe Excavations project.
 The area is known as “Keçilitepe” by local people.
-It is part of a region of similar sites now being uncovered known as the Taş Tepeler.
+It is part of a group of about 12 similar sites now being investigated, known as "Taş Tepeler".
+Research is being made to better understand the organization of the workforce and the degree and nature of the specialization involved in the construction of these monuments.

 History

 The ancient structures at Karahan Tepe were discovered in 1997 by "researchers near the Kargalı neighborhood in the Tek Tek Mountains National Park."

-Necmi Karul, an archeologist at Istanbul University, told Anadolu Agency in 2019, “Last year, excavation work restarted in Karahantepe [Kectepe] – around 60 km from where Göbeklitepe is located – and we encountered traces of special structures, obelisks, animal sculptures, and descriptions as well as similar symbolism”.
+Necmi Karul, an archeologist at Istanbul University, told Anadolu Agency in 2019, “Last year, excavation work restarted in Karahan tepe [Kectepe] – around 60 km from where Göbekli tepe is located – and we encountered traces of special structures, obelisks, animal sculptures, and descriptions as well as similar symbolism”.
 The site was filled with dirt and rubble at some point, preserving T-topped columns carved into bedrock.
 These structures have been described as 'phallic totems'.

 Site

-In Karahantepe, the archaeological fills cover an area of almost 10 hectares, which increases by another five hectares if the quarries for the T-shaped columns are included.
+The Karahan tepe archaeological site covers almost 10 hectares, which increases by another five hectares if the quarries for the T-shaped columns are included.

+As of 2023, around 5% of the surface extent of the site has been excavated.

+Figural artifacts

+In September 2023, Turkish and German experts discovered further sculptures from the so-called Tepeler cultures: a statue of a vulture and a 2.3 meter high anthropomorphic statue were found.
+The naked figure, which is probably depicted as sitting, holds his phallus with both hands.
+The fingers and ribs were marked with deep incised lines, and a kind of V-shaped collar around the neck.
+This same motif is also known from other finds, such as the so-called Urfa Man, an approximately 1.8 meter high sandstone statue that was discovered in 1993 during construction work near the city of Şanlıurfa.

+Site images

+The site contains numerous T-shaped pillars similar to those of Gobekli Tepe.
+More than 266 pillars were observed as of the year 2000.